1 Let me sing for my beloved

 And God, fully expecting an abundant harvest, built a watchtower to protect His crops and a winepress in which to process the grapes.
 But then, the song takes an unexpected twist.
 Instead of yielding grapes suitable for making fine wine, the vineyard produced wild, sour-tasting grapes.
 The fruit was not what God had planned or expected.
 Something had gone terribly wrong.

 Suddenly, the voice of the speaker switches from Isaiah to God Himself.
 He personally addresses the people of Jerusalem and Judah, asking them to make a judgment on the scenario Isaiah had just described.
 What else could God have done?
 He had taken all the appropriate steps and done all the right things to ensure a positive outcome.
 But rather than good grapes, the vineyard had delivered worthless sour grapes.
 It had produced fruit, but the wrong kind of fruit.
 And God asks the people of Judah.
-“Why?
+“Why?”

-But they can answer, God tells them what He is going to do to His precious vineyard.
+But before they can answer, God tells them what He is going to do to His precious vineyard.

 “I will tear down its hedges